Henry Clinton (British Army officer, born 1730): Politics

 After the Chesapeake raid Clinton drove the Americans from a key crossing of the Hudson River at Stony Point, New York.
 Clinton had hoped that, with an expected reinforcement of troops from Europe, he could then attack either Washington's army or its supply lines, forcing Washington out of his well-defended mountain positions.
 However, the reinforcements, including Admiral Arbuthnot, were late in arriving, and Stony Point was retaken by the Americans after Clinton weakened its garrison to supply men for the Connecticut raids.
 The Americans chose not to hold Stony Point, and Clinton reoccupied it.
 However, Clinton's opponents used the American success to criticise him, calling him "undetermined" and "feeble".
 A similar action against a British outpost in New Jersey gave them further ammunition, and soured British morale.
 Further actions from New York were rendered impossible by the need for the naval squadron to address the American expedition to dislodge a newly established British outpost in Penobscot Bay.

 On 30 June 1779, Clinton issued what has become known as the Philipsburg Proclamation (so named because it was issued from his headquarters at the Philipsburg Manor House in Westchester County, New York).
 This proclamation resurrected a similar offer of freedom to enlisted runaway slaves that had been made in a similar proclamation by Virginia Governor Lord Dunmore in 1775.
 Clinton justified this offer by citing the fact that the Continental Army was also actively employing slave labor to assist their war effort (the Continental Army would never fully accept enslaved men in its ranks).
 The proclamation led to a flood of fugitive slaves making their way to British lines, requiring Clinton and his commanders to almost immediately broaden its interpretation to include all enslaved people, not just men who chose to serve in the British ranks.
-Consequently, tens of thousands of enslaved men, women, and children gained freedom—immediate and without condition—behind British lines, resulting in what historian Cassandra Pybus has called "the single greatest act of abolition in early American history."
-While its immediate military impact is debated, the Proclamation underlined the role of enslavement in the American Revolution, added a moral dimension to British war aims, and profoundly influenced Clinton’s legacy as a British commander who recognized—and exploited—the contradictions between Patriot rhetoric and the realities of slavery.
+Consequently, tens of thousands of enslaved men, women and children gained freedom—immediate and without condition—behind British lines, resulting in what historian Cassandra Pybus has called "the single greatest act of abolition in early American history."
+While its immediate military impact is debated, the Proclamation underlined the role of enslavement in the American Revolution, added a moral dimension to British war aims, and profoundly influenced Clinton's legacy as a British commander who recognised—and exploited—the contradictions between Patriot rhetoric and the realities of slavery.